SGpp/DisCoTec/paper.md

 utilizing UFTP as an example of a transfer tool, but the approach is not limited to UFTP.

-`DisCoTec` provides a conveniently automated way of installing through the supplied [`spack` package](https://github.com/spack/spack/blob/develop/var/spack/repos/builtin/packages/discotec/package.py) [@gamblinSpackPackageManager2015].
+`DisCoTec` provides a conveniently automated way of installing using a [`spack` package](https://github.com/spack/spack/blob/develop/var/spack/repos/builtin/packages/discotec/package.py) [@gamblinSpackPackageManager2015].